i-sergienko/i-sergienko.github.io/docs/assets/posts/kubernetes-operator.md

 * When you create a `CronJob` resource, [CronJob controller](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/cronjob/cronjob_controller.go) is responsible for launching the jobs at the right time.
 * When you create an `Ingress` resource, your [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) (assuming you use it) will react to it by defining Nginx route configurations.

 With the exception of Nginx Ingress Controller, you didn't deploy any of these controller apps yourself.
-They are, in fact, included into the Kubernetes Master Plane codebase, which is why these resources are supported by default.
+They are, in fact, included into the Kubernetes Control Plane codebase, which is why these resources are supported by default.

 ___

 To write your own Controller to react to your Custom Resources, you will need to integrate with the Kubernetes API.
 You could write your Controller in any programming language - there are no restrictions, since it's just another application that you will deploy to your cluster.

+The Controller application typically doesn't need its own database - all the information it needs to handle the resources will be stored in Kubernetes Control Plane, so your Controller app is stateless.

 Here are some of the more popular languages/frameworks being used for that purpose:
 * Golang / [Operator SDK](https://sdk.operatorframework.io/docs/building-operators/golang/) - as of this writing, the most popular choice.
 Kubernetes ecosystem (unsurprisingly) is heavily biased towards Go, and Operator SDK is the most mature framework up to date.
 I found it well-structured and easy to use, but some limitations of the language made it seem impractical for certain use cases.